 Aerial combat games probably aren’t for you unless you’re a devoted fan and flight simulator lover.
 This aspect of being able to fly, at least not one that is simple to learn and play.
 However, you don’t need to worry since Ace Combat 7: Skies Unknown is a fantastic, user-friendly combat flight simulator.

 AC7: Skies Unknown is technically the 17th installment in the Ace Combat series.
 It was created and released by the huge Japanese video game firm Bandai Namco, a series that sold over 14 million copies of various books during its existence.

-Although the game has released to mostly positive reviews, the PC version of the game has divided some fans because of it’s lack of support for throttle sticks; a must have for serious flight simulator enthusiasts, while at the same time being praised for the simplicity of it’s flight controls when using game pads on PC or console versions.
+The PC version of the game, which was released to generally favorable reviews, has divided some fans because it does not support throttle sticks, a feature that is essential for serious flight simulator enthusiasts, while also receiving praise for its straightforward flight controls when using gamepads on PC or console versions.

-Ace Combat 7: Skies Unknown is available on the following systems:
+It’s possible to play Ace Combat 7: Skies Unknown on the following platforms:

 - Windows PC

 Based on my expectations for the game, my experiences, and my honest and objective judgment, here is my assessment of Ace Combat 7: Skies Unknown.

 Here we get our first look at the in-game visuals and a quick sense of how well the aircraft models are made.
 Without a doubt, you won’t be let down.